markdthompson/marketplace_dapp_demo/README.md

 `$ truffle test ./test/adminTests.js`

 ##### Shop Test Suite
 The Shop test suite covers shop owners' ability to create a shop, stock it with items, and un-permissioned users' ability to buy products.
-The supply chain management dialog between buyers and sellerts is also covered in thsis suite.
+The supply chain management dialog between buyers and sellers is also covered in thsis suite.
 And run the shop test suite:

 `$ truffle test ./test/shopTests.js`